google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 purpose).

-In the case of AFL, we have tried to write the `fuzzer.py` file to be modular enough to support different usecases than needing the exact same binaries and fuzzing invocation as AFL.
+In the case of AFL, we have tried to write the `fuzzer.py` file to be modular enough to support different use cases than needing the exact same binaries and fuzzing invocation as AFL.
 Example:
 [aflplusplus](https://github.com/google/fuzzbench/blob/master/fuzzers/aflplusplus/fuzzer.py).